 At the same time, we do need new technologies to find solutions for grand societal challenges such as energy scarcity, ageing demographics, water management and/or food security.
 So we are looking for responsible innovation in multiple upcoming fields that demand urgent attention in this regard: nanotechnology, biotechnology, artificial intelligence, policy-making based on big data analytics, and so on.

-Our goal then is to give you an in-depth knowledge of what responsible innovation entails - an ethical perspective to help shape socio-technical solutions for global and regional problems.
+Our goal then is to give you an in-depth knowledge of what responsible innovation entails - an ethical

 This reader is intended to give a comprehensive but by no means exhaustive primer to responsible innovation.
 Responsible Innovation (abbreviated as RI henceforth) is a broad term that refers to the acts of analysis, reflection and public debate concerning the ethical principles and moral acceptability of new and emerging technologies.